ElektraInitiative/libelektra/doc/decisions/binary.md

 ## Decision

-- make keys binary per default
+- make keys with untyped value per default (no assumption about type, i.e., byte-array)
 - all current types are not binary, so type = string is the way to indicate a string doesn't
   - contain null bytes
   - is not null (not only indicator of structure without value)
 - remove binary functionality from keyNew keyVNew keyIsBinary keyIsString keyValue keyGetValueSize keyString keyGetString keySetString keyGetBinary keySetBinary
+- keySetRaw -> keySetValue

 ## Rationale

 ## Implications

+- metadata can also be binary
+- binary types would be possible (e.g. nullable-string)

 ## Related Decisions